writethedocs/www/docs/conf/portland/2018/convince-your-manager.rst

 * If your company is looking to hire another documentarian, the job fair and networking at the event are an excellent resource.
 * Don't forget that one of the benefits to your attendance is that it raises the visibility of your company in the community.
 If your team wants a reputation for caring about their docs, having people at Write the Docs is a great way to do that.

 In addition, it can be useful to share some info about previous conferences.
-You can find the websites for previous events on :doc:`/conf/index/`.
+You can find the websites for previous events on :doc:`/conf/index/`, and a quick list of last year's talks down below.
 But perhaps more useful might be some of the info in our :doc:`press-kit/`, which includes community testimonials, photos, and more.

 List of talks from 2017